 Ever wonder exactly what a peptide is?
 Or what’s so great about argan oil?
 Here, we demystify a few of the most common skin care ingredients that promise to smooth, firm and plump.
-(And check back soon-we’ll continue to update our skin care ingredient glossary as we learn about new exciting ingredients.)

-Aloe Vera (Aloe barbadensis): Aloe is a succulent perennial of the lily family that is native to Africa and commercially grown in warm and tropical climates around the world.
+Aloe vera (Aloe barbadensis): Aloe is a succulent perennial of the lily family that is native to Africa and commercially grown in warm and tropical climates around the world.
 The gel is rich in beneficial polysaccharides and amino acids and has been used to soothe the skin for more than 2,500 years.
 It is used externally to rebalance dryness and calm delicate skin.

-Alpha Hydroxy Acids: This family of acids smooth and soften skin, even skin tone and stimulate the growth of connective fibers.
+Alpha hydroxy acids: This family of acids smooth and soften skin, even skin tone and stimulate the growth of connective fibers.
 Ultimately they can improve overall moisture, as well as the appearance of wrinkles.
 Also known as glycolic or lactic acid.

 Argan oil: Extracted from the kernels of the Moroccan argan tree.
 The resulting oil has long been valued for its nutritive, cosmetic and numerous medicinal properties.
 Incredibly rich in vitamin E, essential fatty acids and proteins, argan oil helps fight lines, repair imperfections, minimize scars and stretch marks, restore texture, elasticity and tone, and reduce inflammation.

-Ascorbic Acid: A potent antioxidant that helps scavenge free radicals that can cause aging.
+Ascorbic acid: A potent antioxidant that helps scavenge free radicals that can cause aging.
 A form of vitamin C, ascorbic acid plays an important role in the skin’s natural restorative process.

-Avocado Oil (Persea gratissima): A rich oil that contains beneficial fatty acids to nurture the skin and protect it from moisture loss and dehydration.
+Avocado oil (Persea gratissima): A rich oil that contains beneficial fatty acids to nurture the skin and protect it from moisture loss and dehydration.
 It helps to rebalance dryness and comforts delicate skin.